Multiple Time Frame Analysis

 Use 1:

-We will be able to differentiate a “pullback” on the smaller time frame chart vs. the beginning of a correction in the larger time frame.
-Let me explain to you
+We can differentiate a “pullback” on the smaller time frame chart from the beginning of a correction in the larger time frame.
+Let me explain.

 multi time frame analysis in trading